steve9001/oplop/oplop2.md

 Features:

 - 12 character length
-- guarantee upper, lower, digit, symbol, with minimal loss of entropy
+- guarantee upper, lower, digit and symbol for password policy
-- replace md5 with bcrypt
+- replace md5 with bcrypt, targeting between 0.1 to 1 second compute time

+//- acceptable entropy to enforce password policy constraints

-- use SHA-256 for a pseudo-random number generator and to normalize inputs
+//- use SHA-256 for a pseudo-random number generator and to normalize inputs

 Steps:

 - compute the bcrypt digest from the nickname and master password
 - start with the first 12 characters of the bcrypt digest
-- replace a character with a random uppercase
+- replace a random character with a random uppercase
-- replace a different character with a random lowercase
+- replace a different random character with a random lowercase
-- replace a different character with a random digit
+- replace a different random character with a random digit
-- replace a different character with a random symbol
+- replace a different random character with a random symbol

+# Note on choosing random values

+A simple pseudo-random number generator (PRNG) seeded with bytes from the bcrypt output is used to enforce the password policy constraints.
+The implementation is demonstrated to have a uniform distribution adequate for our purposes.

 # Use of SHA-256 for PRNG